Hello Harmony Vet

 Your pet may also receive some Tui-na or acupuncture massage or laser acupuncture.

-You can email us for an appointment at ridervetservices@gmail.com or call or text for an appointment at 309-550-9033 or see our CONTACT FORM below
+You can email us for an appointment at ridervetservices@gmail.com or call or text for an appointment at 309-550-9033 or use our CONTACT FORM

 For in-home euthanasia